AdobeDocs/experience-manager-release-information.en/help/update-releases-roadmap.md

 # AEM releases roadmap {#aem-releases-roadmap}

-Adobe Experience Manager periodically delivers new features, enhancements to existing features, and bug fixes for its cloud services, Adobe Managed Services, and on-premise offerings.
+Adobe Experience Manager continuously delivers new features, enhancements to existing features, and bug fixes for its cloud services, Adobe Managed Services, and on-premise offerings.

 This article lists upcoming releases for AEM as a Cloud Service and supported on-premise and managed services AEM versions.